Surry County is named for Surrey County in Great Britain.

 Architect: G A Berryman

-Description: The building faces north and is a two story red colored brick structure.
-The building is located on spacious landscaped grounds.
+Description: The building faces north and is a two story red colored brick and concrete structure.
+The building is located on spacious landscaped grounds.in the center of Surry.
 The north front has a large porch with six white colored columns rising to a wide header with entablature at the roof line.
 The windows are arched.
 A projecting cornice runs below the roof line cornice.
+In the interior, the main courtroom is located on the second story and has the original judge’s bench which is contained in a recessed arch.
+The building houses the County Circuit of the 6th Judicial Circuit.
 The building was renovated in 2009.
 The architect was Moseley Architects and the contractor was W M Schlosser Company, Inc.

 Photos taken 2013